teknolus/rhex_edu/guidelines/ROS2_notes.md

 ```

 ## ROS2 Node
 ROS2 Node is subpart of the application and has a single purpose.
 Applications will contain many nodes and these nodes will be put in the packages.
-Then nodes will communicate with each other using ROS Topics, services and parameters.
+Then nodes will communicate with each other.
+Nodes communicate with each other using ROS Topics, services and parameters.
 All nodes names must be unique do not give the same name.

 To create a node you need to write a Python or C++ file that contains the node.
 This file will contain the necessary code to create the node and make it do its job.